Leading effective curriculum implementation (LECI)

 Completing Module 1 will contribute 3 hours of NSW Education Standards Authority (NESA) Accredited PD in the priority area of 'leadership to support the learning outcomes of students and children' of the NSW Curriculum/Early Years Learning Framework addressing standard descriptors 6.2.3 and 6.3.3 from the Australian Professional Standards for Teachers towards maintaining Proficient Teacher or Highly Accomplished Accreditation in NSW.

-Register for Module 1 of Leading effective curriculum implementation – AC00725.
+Register for Module 1 of Leading Effective Curriculum Implementation – AC00725 (staff only).

 Identifying changes to the curriculum and developing a plan to implement and evaluate the change.

 Leading teaching and learning through effective curriculum implementation.
-How to use collaborative inquiry to create conditions that focus on the core business of teaching and learning.
+Leading collaborative inquiry to create conditions that focus on the core business of explicit teaching and the teaching and learning cycle.

 Leading collaborative assessment and reporting practices aligned to the new curriculum.